GlobalFishingWatch/GFW_technical_documentation/VIIRS-footprint.md

 - `GRingLatitude3` : Latitude of vertex_3 of this granule
 - `GRingLatitude4` : Latitude of vertex_4 of this granule

-The `wkt` was created by connecting vertices using great circle line.
+The `wkt` was created by connecting four GRing vertices using great circle line.